Destination – Pointe de Boveire (3212m / 10,538ft)

 Altitude variation – 2962m ▲ / 2962m ▼ Map -

-when I started from Liddes, summit of Mont Rogneux (3084m) was the climbing target of the day, an
+started from Liddes, summit of Mont Rogneux (3084m) was the climbing target of the day, an ideal spot to

-Boveire (3212m) which was not only higher up but located few mountain blocks further demanding
+(3212m) which was not only higher up but located few mountain blocks further demanding extra effort.

 On way to Erra, panoramic view of impressive range of Swiss and French alps.
 From extreme left, Mont Dolent (3820m), Tour Noir (3836m), Aiguille d'Argentiere (3901m), Aiguille du Chardonnet (3824m) and Aiguille du Tour (3540m - extreme right behind).